TransLink has a single paper ticket for infrequent public transport users and short-term visitors.

 You buy your ticket at the start of your journey (not in advance).
 You can buy a single paper ticket:

 - from a bus driver (except pre-paid buses - see below)

 - on board a ferry

 - from ticket offices at train stations

-- from fare machines at train stations, busway changes and major interchanges.
+- from fare machines at busway, train and tram stations and major interchanges.

 Some buses are pre-paid services.
 You can't buy a single paper ticket on these services.
 You must already have a valid ticket or a go card or SEEQ card before you get on board.